psevestre/openid-fapi/Financial_API_WD_002.md

 Since the client was interacting with the rogue IdP, the code is sent to the rogue IdP's token endpoint.
 At the point, the attacker has a valid code that can be exchanged for an access token at the honest IdP.

-This is mitigated by the use of OpenID Connect Hybrid Flow in which the honest IdP's issuer identifier is included as the value of `iss`.
+This is mitigated by the use of OpenID Connect Hybrid Flow in which the honest IdP's issuer identifier is included as the value of `iss` or [JARM] where the `iss` included in the response JWT.
 The client then sends the `code` to the token endpoint that is associated with the issuer identifier thus it will not get to the attacker.

 #### 8.3.4 Request object endpoint phishing resistance